hashicorp/terraform-provider-aws/website/docs/r/sesv2_account_suppression_attributes.html.markdown

 ## Attribute Reference

-This data source exports no additional attributes.
+This resource exports no additional attributes.

 ## Import